 Although a bankruptcy filing does impact your credit report negatively, there is another interesting side effect.
 If you file a Chapter 7, you cannot file another bankruptcy for eight years.
 This makes you a pretty good credit risk in the years immediately following the filing of your case.

 Bankruptcy is an effective legal tool that allows you to almost completely erase all of you debt.

 Filing bankruptcy does not mean you will not be able to buy a house or a car; it only means that it may be a little more difficult.
 You may have to have a larger down payment or pay a higher interest rate.

 What happens to items in which the creditor has a security interest?

 If you are paying on a car loan, furniture loan, etc., you will probably have to return the secured item unless you choose to “reaffirm” the debt.
 Reaffirming the debt means that you and your creditor agree that, even though you have filed bankruptcy, you do not want to include that particular debt in your bankruptcy discharge.

 This requires a Reaffirmation Agreement to be filed with the Bankruptcy Court.
 You then keep paying the debt on that property as if you had not filed bankruptcy.
 You must keep the payments current, or the creditor can move to repossess the property.

 How long do bankruptcy proceedings take?

-A Chapter 13 bankruptcy goes on until you have completed your repayment plan, so that case may be open for years.
+A Chapter 13 bankruptcy goes on until you have completed your repayment plan, so that case may be open for several months or several years.